weilandtd/yeast-GEM/README.md

 * For simulations, Gurobi Optimizer for MATLAB (version [6.5.2](http://www.gurobi.com/registration/download-reg) is recommended).

 ### Installation Instructions
-* Just want to use the model?
-Clone it from [`master`](https://github.com/SysBioChalmers/yeast-GEM) in the Github repo, or just download [the latest release](https://github.com/SysBioChalmers/yeast-GEM/releases).
+* For users: Clone it from [`master`](https://github.com/SysBioChalmers/yeast-GEM) in the Github repo, or just download [the latest release](https://github.com/SysBioChalmers/yeast-GEM/releases).
-* Wish to also contribute?
-Fork it to your Github account, and create a new branch from [`devel`](https://github.com/SysBioChalmers/yeast-GEM/tree/devel).
+* For contributors: Fork it to your Github account, and create a new branch from [`devel`](https://github.com/SysBioChalmers/yeast-GEM/tree/devel).

 ## Complementary Scripts